tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/introduction/introduction.md

 * Creating a Fleet and installing management agent on your host
 * Deploy Java application and view usage in JMS
 * Understand vital concepts related to Management Agent installation
-* Installing Management Agent on non-OCI computes
+* Installing Management Agent on non-OCI hosts
 * Installing Management Agent on OCI computes using Oracle Cloud Agent (OCA)
 * Track Java Usage in a Container
-* Setup multiple managed instances and Management Gateway
-* Setup logrotate on Linux and Windows OS
+* Setup logrotate on Linux

 ### Prerequisites